Bunyip Chasm: In a Gammon Gorge

 Back at our campsite in the main gorge.

 We had less than an hour till sunset, so I started dinner without delay.
 The stove was reluctant to start, and didn’t seem to be burning cleanly.
 Luckily it continued working well enough to get through the rest of the walk.
 Dinner tonight was soup, ramen, and a hot drink.
 By the time we were done it was dark.
 What a long day it had been, but a great one!
-So far everything was going beautifully.
+So far the walk was going beautifully.

 Continue to Part 2: Mt John Roberts